How do you make a more meaningful Christmas when all you are doing is rushing and stressing trying to get things done?

 Homemade gifts are memorable but involve a lot of time.

-If you can’t afford the time for handcrafted gifts or your budget is too high on store-bought gifts, it would be better to re-evaluate the time or money you expend in order to make a more memorable Christmas.
+If you can’t afford the time for handcrafted gifts, it would be better to re-evaluate the time or money you spend in order to make a more memorable Christmas.

 Here are some ideas to get you thinking of ways to simplify your Christmas plans.
 When your schedule is stretched because of all the things you fill it with, your Christmas will not be as meaningful.